github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-javascript.rst

 sinkModel(type, path, kind)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Adds a new taint sink.
-Sinks are query-specific and will usually affect one or two queries.
+Sinks are query-specific and will typically affect one or two queries.

 - **type**: Name of a type from which to evaluate **path**.
 - **path**: Access path leading to the sink.